wwwzbwcom/minimal-dns/README.md

 # minimal-dns

-A minimal DNS parser and server write by Node.js.
+A minimal, zero dependencies DNS parser and server write by Node.js.
 Best for learning structure of DNS message.

 ## Dependencies